Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Where CDM applies, clients are required to:

 • Appoint a principal designer and a principal contractor – if there will be more than one contractor working on the project at any time.
-These appointments need to be in writing and made in a timely fashion before the work starts.
+These appointments must be in writing and made in a timely fashion before the work starts.

-• Take reasonable steps to ensure that any designer or contractor they appoint has the skills, knowledge, experience and capability necessary to fulfil their duties.
+• Take reasonable steps to ensure that any designer or contractor they appoint has the skills, knowledge, experience, and capability to fulfil their duties.

-• Provide appropriate information to the designer and contractor – which could include information about what is to be built, the site and existing structures or hazards that may be present (e.g. asbestos, overhead cables, and buried services).
+• Provide information to the designer and contractor, which could include information about what is to be built, the site, and existing structures or hazards that may be present (for example, asbestos, overhead cables, and buried services).

 • Take reasonable steps to ensure that the principal designer and the principal contractor carry out their duties.

-• Ensure that a health and safety file is prepared – by the principal designer.
-This needs to meet certain requirements and should be handed to you on completion of the work.
-It should contain relevant information which will help you manage any health and safety risks during future construction work.
+• Ensure that a health and safety file is prepared by the principal designer.
+This must meet certain requirements and should be handed to you on completion of the work.
+It should contain relevant information that will help you manage any health and safety risks during future construction work.
 You should keep the file, make it available to anyone who needs to alter or maintain the building, and update it if circumstances change.

-However, in some circumstances, we may be able to provide cover subject to you being able to meet certain security conditions.
+However, in some circumstances, we may be able to provide cover subject to certain security conditions.

 Ask your architect to complete our scaffolding checklist.
 Our theft of metal page has information on how to reduce the risk of metal theft at your church.